thijsfranck/courageous-comets/docs/contributor-guide/architecture-design.md

 ## Database

 The bot uses Redis as a database layer to store the results of the analysis.
 Redis is a fast and efficient key-value store that offers search and query features needed to enable the application logic.
+Courageous Comets uses the Redis Stack distribution, which includes plugins for full-text search and metric-based search.

 ### Design decisions